samstav/simpl/docs/vagrant.md

     $ git clone git://github.rackspace.com/checkmate/checkmate.git
     $ vagrant up

+## Upgrade from librarian-chef

+If you have used vagrant with checkmate previously, you have likely used `librarian-chef` to download cookbooks.
+Since we are now using `berkshelf` you no longer need the cookbooks directory, and need to update the VirtualBox image.
+To update the image, follow these steps.

+    $ vagrant destroy
+    $ vagrant box remove precise virtualbox
+    $ vagrant up

+You may also need to remove the directories `vagrant/cookbooks` and `vagrant/tmp`.

 ## Working with Vagrant

 Once you are in the virtual machine, the checkmate repo is mounted at /vagrant.